Spinach Companion Plants, Flowers, and Herbs

 Out Competes

 Potatoes are also not a good companion for spinach plants.
-Potatoes use a large number of nutrients and water from the soil that created direct competition for resources.
-Spinach plants’ shallow root systems will not be able to gain the nutrients and moisture it needs to survive and produce a bountiful crop.
+Potatoes use a large number of nutrients and water from the soil creating direct competition for resources.

 Toxic

 Fennel is not a good companion crop for spinach, or any other garden species, except dill.
 Fennel produces toxic allelopathic secondary compounds that are released into the soil in an attempt of poisoning nearby competitors.
-These allopathic chemicals will cause plants to struggle to survive.

-Plants such as garlic are typically planted as a companion crops because they mask the other species’ scent cues that draw in its pests and attract the natural enemies that feed on those pests, while species such as spinach act as a weed preventing ground cover.
-Companion planting can create a symbiotic relationship within your garden space, reducing the need for chemical pesticides and increasing plant yield through environmentally friendly tactics.
+Plants such as garlic are typically planted as a companion crop because they mask the other species’ scent cues and repel pests that attack spinach while attracting the natural enemies that feed on those pests, while species such as spinach act as a weed preventing ground cover.

 For spinach, choose companion plants that aren’t too tall, don’t have allopathic chemicals, and don’t out-compete for resources.
 Species such as corn, sunflowers, fennel, potatoes, and melons are all not good choices for spinach companion plants.

-Instead, choose other leafy greens, strawberries, garlic, or legume species.
 These species will benefit spinach by increasing nutrient availability in the soil, attracting pollinators, increasing protection from wind and sun, and increasing the overall chances of having a productive, healthy crop throughout the growing season.